DataDog/hiring-engineers/answers.md

 \Datadogstatsd::histogram('php.latency.histogram', microtime(true) - $start_time, array('tagname' => 'page:patients'));
 ```

 For reasons I haven't determined yet, none of these metrics had tags assigned to them.
-When grouping by page tag (using this query `avg:php.latency.histogram.median{*} by {page}`) they all showed up ad `page:N/A`.
+When grouping by page tag (using this query `avg:php.latency.histogram.median{*} by {page}`) they all showed up as `page:N/A`.
 In order to test the origin of the problem I attempted sending a time series with tags using this script:

 ```
 #!/bin/sh